wordswords/dotfiles/README.md

 As part of the installation of the this environment, Gnome is attempted to be patched via a hook, to synchronise these clipboards.

-Under Ubuntu4Windows, the clipboard should also be synced to the windows clipboard.
+Under Ubuntu4Windows, the clipboard should also be synced to the Windows clipboard.

 These shortcuts should therefore work for all clipboard contents, across Gnome, your web browser, Tmux, VIM9, VIM9 terminal and gVIM.